cklim83/launch_school/notes/09_js210_javascript_fundamentals/03_functions_and_variable_scope.md

 ### Hoisting Isn't Real
 Hoisting is actually just a **mental model** to help us explain the observed result.
 It is not real in the sense that no code shifting actual occur.

-This mental model is not perfect as there remain edge cases that are not explained by hoisting (see [Edge Case](#sample-edge-case-for-hoisting-model)).
+This mental model is not perfect as there remain edge cases that are not explained by hoisting (see [Edge Case](#sample-edge-case-for-hoisting-mental-model) below).

 The hoisting behavior happens because of JavaScript two phases:
 - The **creation phase** where JavaScript comb through the entire code from **top to bottom** in sequence to **discover declaration statements** of all variables, functions and class to build a library of all identifiers in the program.
 Based on where and how those declaration occurs, these identifiers are added to either the global or local (function or block) scope.
 When creation completes, all identifiers and their scope are known.